Beware the Dangers of a Power of Attorney

 Powers of Attorney in commercial transactions need to have very specific limitation to avoid cases like this one occurring.

-Need a lawyer in Sydney you can rely on?
-Located at Chatswood on the North Shore Grogan & Webb have extensive experience in business law, commercial litigation and property law.
-We can also provide assistance with conveyancing, estate planning and wills.
+Searching for Sydney lawyers you can rely on?
+At Grogan & Webb on the North Shore at Chatswood we have extensive experience in business, commercial, personal and property law.
+We can also help you with conveyancing, estate planning and wills.
 Talk to us today.

 © 2014 Grogan & Webb